 For the purpose of impairment testing, goodwill is allocated to the Group's operating segments or port business in the country of operation, which represents the lowest level within the Group at which the goodwill is monitored for internal management purposes.
-At 31 December 2023, the carrying amount of goodwill primarily relates to one of the Group's supply chain solutions operating segment ("the supply chain solutions CGU") of \$1,510.3 million (2022: \$1,531.7 million) and port business CGU in Belgium of \$453.6 million (2022: \$453.0 million) respectively.
-The remaining goodwill relates to the Group's port business CGUs in other countries.
+At 31 December 2024, the carrying amount of goodwill primarily relates to one of the Group's CGUs within the supply chain solutions operating segment ("the supply chain solutions CGU") of \$1,219.1 million (2023: \$1,510.3 million) and the Group's port business CGU in Belgium ("Belgium ports CGU") of \$452.6 million (2023: \$453.6 million) respectively.
+The remaining goodwill relates to the Group's port business and supply chain solutions CGUs in other countries.

-The recoverable amount for both the supply chain solutions and the port business CGUs were based on the value in use approach.
-They were determined by discounting the future cash flows generated from the continuing use of these CGUs.
-The cash flow projections were based on the financial budgets approved by management covering a five-year period with a further outlook based on the long-term nature of concession agreements for port business CGU, while supply chain solutions CGU is assumed to operate indefinitely and at zero growth rate.
+The recoverable amounts for both the supply chain solutions and the Belgium ports CGUs were based on the value in use approach.
+They were determined by discounting future cash flows generated from the continuing use of these CGUs.
+The cash flow projections were based on financial budgets approved by management covering a five-year period with a further outlook based on the long-term nature of concession agreements for Belgium ports CGU, while supply chain solutions CGU is assumed to operate indefinitely and at 2% (2023: 0%) growth rate.

 Key assumptions include the expected growth in revenue, gross margin and discount rates.
-The pre-tax discount rate used for impairment testing of Belgium CGU was 9.3% (2022: 8.0%) and the supply chain solutions CGU was 12.0%.
+The pre-tax discount rate used for impairment testing of Belgium ports CGU was 10.2% (2023: 9.3%) and the supply chain solutions CGU was 11.0% (2023: 12.0%).
+The values assigned to the key assumptions represent the past experience of the CGUs and taking into consideration of future outlook of the market.